 Integrative Therapies for Effective Pain Management

-While natural remedies work well for chronic pain, the causes of acute pain may require conventional medical care.
-Appendicitis, broken bones, gall bladder pain and damage to the spine or nerves may require surgery or other invasive measures.
-It is important to realize that both alternative and conventional therapies can both be used to enhance a person’s pain management program.
-Many doctors are realizing the benefits that chiropractic care and massage therapy offer to patients who complain of both chronic and acute pain.
+While natural remedies work well for chronic aching, the causes of acute discomfort may require conventional medical care.
+Appendicitis, broken bones, gall bladder discomfort and damage to the spine or nerves may require surgery or other invasive measures.
+It is important to realize that both alternative and conventional therapies can both be used to enhance a person’s rehabilitation program.

-The level of pain and its cause are the two determining factors for which form of pain management should be used.
-For individuals who must go through a conventional medical procedure, alternative options are available to help alleviate discomfort and control the effects of pain afterward.
+The level of discomfort and its cause are the two determining factors for which form of pain management should be used.
+For individuals who must go through a conventional medical procedure, alternative options are available to help alleviate discomfort and control the effects afterward.
 Both alternative therapies and conventional procedures can be used together to provide a more complete healing.
 It is basically the best of both worlds to produce the maximum result with the minimum of discomfort and side effects.
-There are times, however, when circumstances are so severe that alternative therapies may not be considered for pain management until the health crisis has passed.
+There are times, however, when circumstances are so severe that alternative therapies may not be considered until the health crisis has passed.